How Landscapers Can Dominate Google Maps in Competitive Suburbs

 FAQ: Landscaper Google Maps Ranking Australia

-With consistent effort — regular photos, weekly review requests, and Google Posts — most landscaping businesses see meaningful improvement within 60-90 days.
+How long does it take to improve your Google Maps ranking as a landscaper?
+With consistent effort — regular photos, weekly review requests, and Google Posts — most landscaping businesses see meaningful improvement in local rankings within 60–90 days.
+The Google algorithm rewards consistency over time, so starting early compounds the advantage.

+How many reviews does a landscaper need to rank in the top 3 locally?
 It depends on the suburb.
-In a dense inner-city suburb, you may need 60-100+ reviews.
-In a regional area, 20-30 may be enough.
-Check your top-3 competitors to set your target.
+In a dense inner-city suburb, you may need 60–100+ reviews to compete.
+In a regional area, 20–30 may be enough.
+Check your top-3 competitors' review counts to set your target.

+Does the service area setting in GBP affect which suburbs I appear in?
 Yes — service area settings are one of the signals Google uses to determine local relevance.
-Set them accurately and update them regularly as your coverage grows.
+Set them accurately to the suburbs you genuinely work in, and update them regularly as your coverage grows.

+What's the most important thing a landscaper can do to improve Google Maps ranking?
 Review velocity is typically the highest-impact action.
-Getting 3-5 new reviews per month consistently, combined with regular fresh photos, moves the needle fastest.
+Getting 3–5 new reviews per month consistently, combined with regular fresh photos, moves the needle faster than any single optimisation.

+Can I use automation to get more Google reviews as a landscaper?
 Yes.
 Kabooyaa automatically sends review request messages after each completed job.
-Landscapers using this system typically get 3-5 times more reviews than those who ask manually.
+Landscapers using this system typically get 3–5 times more reviews than those who ask manually or don't ask at all.

 The Bottom Line